Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 unfair_quiz: page, text
 --
-Two days later, a juris quiz came at the end of class.
+A week later, a juris quiz came at the end of class.

 Wind stared at the questions — half were on statutes and cases the class hadn’t even touched.